Skip to main content

-Disaster Preparedness & Response: Leading Capabilities in Disaster Response
+Disaster Preparedness & Response: Leading Analytical Capabilities in Disaster Response

 As part of our efforts to respond to our customers’ needs in a quick, efficient and compassionate manner after a disaster or extreme weather event, we seek to further develop and leverage our leading analytical capabilities.
 We have built a proprietary approach to assembling data that lets us assess severe storms, such as the precise size of hail forming in a storm cell, to understand the footprint of an event, how many customers may be affected and the probable severity of the losses.
-In addition to catastrophe (CAT) modeling, our approach uses geospatial capabilities, which integrate event overlays that aggregate millions of data points from weather services, our weather models, and ultra-high-resolution aerial imagery on policy and claim locations.
-Our sophisticated workforce management platform leverages our geospatial insights to inform workforce deployment and Claim response decisions before, during and after a catastrophe event in order to engage the right resources and technical expertise and begin deployment efforts before claims are even reported.
-All of that helps us to get the right people to the right place faster than ever before.
+In addition to catastrophe (CAT) modeling, our approach uses geospatial capabilities, which integrate event overlays that aggregate millions of data points from weather services, our weather models, high-resolution aerial imagery and near real-time AI-generated imagery analysis on policy and claim locations.
+Our sophisticated workforce management platform leverages our geospatial insights to inform workforce deployment and Claim response decisions before, during and after a catastrophe event in order to engage the right resources and technical expertise and begin response efforts before claims are even reported.
+All of that allows us to help our customers faster than ever before.

-We continue to innovate and enhance our analytical capabilities, enabling us to fulfill our promise to take care of our customers in the event of a natural disaster.
+We continue to enhance our analytical capabilities, enabling us to fulfill our promise to take care of our customers in the event of a natural disaster.
 Our recent innovations include:

-• Combining aerial imaging and artificial intelligence learning to detect wildfire and wind losses.
+• Combining aerial imaging and AI learning to detect wildfire and wind losses.
 Our geospatial platforms use photographic images taken from aircraft equipped with market-leading aerial capture systems.
 Pre-loss imagery is collected continually for virtually all of our insured locations.
 This “blue-sky” imagery can be compared to post-event (“gray-sky”) imagery to assist us in detecting and evaluating loss.
-In 2023, we collected post-event imagery covering more than 7,500 square miles in connection with 24 separate events.
-Leveraging the post-event imagery of damaged and undamaged homes, we use industry-leading artificial intelligence and machine learning to quickly assess the damage sustained, which helps inform our operational response.
-The Travelers Wildfire Loss Detector tool, which won the 2019 Gartner Eye on Innovation Award and a CIO 100 Award, helps us assess which properties are total losses after a wildfire event, while the Travelers Wind Damage Detector tool allows us to evaluate the severity of damage sustained in wind events.
+Over the past decade, we collected post-event aerial imagery covering more than 84,000 square miles in connection with weather events.
+Leveraging the post-event imagery of damaged and undamaged homes, we use industry-leading AI and machine learning to quickly assess the damage sustained, which helps inform our operational response.
+The Travelers Wildfire Loss Detector tool helps us assess which properties are total losses after a wildfire event, while the Travelers Wind Damage Detector tool allows us to evaluate the severity of damage sustained in wind events.
 With these powerful tools, we can more quickly identify customers with the most significant damage so we can begin the claim process – often before we have access to the area – thereby allowing our customers to begin recovering and rebuilding their properties sooner.
-In 2023, we enhanced our agent and broker portal to include these tools so our distribution partners can better assist customers after a disaster as well.
+Our agent and broker portal includes these tools so our distribution partners can better assist customers after a disaster as well.
 This video provides more detail on our geospatial capabilities.

 More about disaster preparedness & response